Kaosam/BB8Arduino/README.md

-# BB8 Arduino Droid Project
+# BB8 Arduino

+Samuel Piatanesi
+Luca Ruschioni

 We are two students of ITIS Meucci Castelfidardo, Italy.
 We have developed a clone of BB-8, the famous droid of Star Wars VII.